 Migration example articles

-The articles in this section provide examples of several common migration scenarios.
-Each of these examples include background information and detailed deployment scenarios that illustrate how to set up a migration infrastructure and assess the suitability of on-premises resources for migration.
+This section provide examples of several common migration scenarios.
+Each example include background information and detailed deployment scenarios that illustrate how to set up a migration infrastructure and assess the suitability of on-premises resources for migration.
 More articles will be added to this section over time.